Aqua Therapy for Lumbar Spondylosis: Safe Relief for Degenerative Back Pain

 • Gentle Trunk Twists: Stand in the centre of the pool with your feet firmly planted.
 With your arms outstretched in the water, slowly twist your upper body from side to side.
 The water's resistance will help you control the movement and engage your oblique muscles for better core support.

-Your Aqua Therapy Journey at Physiotattva
+What to Expect During an Aqua Therapy Session at Physiotattva

 Wondering what to expect?
 This section outlines the patient-centric journey at Physiotattva, from your initial comprehensive assessment to your personalized one-on-one aqua therapy program.